Page last updated: 16 June 2025

 - Inbound tourist expenditure in Japan generated $46.1 billion in 2019.

 - This number decreased to $10.7 billion in 2020 due to coronavirus travel restrictions and fewer international visitors.
-However, this further decreases by 54% in 2021 to $4.9 billion.
+However, this dropped by 54% in 2021 to $4.9 billion.

 Which countries visit Japan the most?